When you think about studying a foreign language, you probably come up with a textbook. Here’s how to pick a good language self-study book.

 Don’t expect to learn correct pronunciation only by reading a book, even if it comes with a CD.
 Don’t waste time with the section of a language self-study book with illustrations of tongue, teeth and lips, or international sound notation.
 Go and speak with someone, then try to speak as they do.
 Ask your teacher to correct your pronunciation from day one.
 If you practice speaking from day one, it will become natural to pronounce correctly.

 Nowadays textbooks are not the best way to learn a foreign language.
 However, you can still study productively with the help of a well-designed language self-study book with a focus on conversation, written in your target language.
+Living Language Italian is an excellent example of integration between textbooks, audio, and online activites.
 Remember to supplement this self-study time with conversation with native speakers.